antistatique/pricehubble-php-sdk/CONTRIBUTING.md

 Please read the below before posting an issue.
 Thank you!

-- If your question is about the TrustedShops API itself, please check out the [TrustedShops Guides](https://api.trustedshops.com).
+- If your question is about the Pricehubble API itself, please check out the [Pricehubble Doc](https://docs.pricehubble.com/).
 This project doesn't handle any of that logic - we're just helping you form the requests.

 If, however, you think you've found a bug, or would like to discuss a change or improvement, feel free to raise an issue and we'll figure it out between us.